elmeilgyahmed/AI-Developer-Task---Maid/README.md

 Now, you can test the implemented endpoints.
 Results

--The model achieved an accuracy of 98% on the training data and 97% on the test data.
+- The model achieved an accuracy of 98% on the training data and 97% on the test data.
--Postman is utilized to test the endpoints.
+- Postman is utilized to test the endpoints.
--The endpoints that we have
+- The endpoints that we have

  ● GET /api/devices/
 : Retrieve a list of all devices